Store Hours

 Protect Your Garden With Mulch

-Finish it off with mulch and compost.
+Finish your garden bed with compost and mulch.
 Compost enriches the soil so your garden can grow even better.
-It may help foster stronger and larger plants that bear more flowers and fruit.
+It may help foster larger and stronger plants that bear more fruit and flowers.
 Mulch keeps your soil moist and controls weeds.
 Mulch and compost can be purchased in-store or created at home.
 The next time you're looking for "mulch near me," stop by the Garden Center to get the right amount.

 Greet the Spring

 Late winter into early spring is an exciting time in the world of gardening.
-Don't miss a minute of growing season.
-Plan your garden and landscaping, prepare to fertilize your lawn, and browse our garden center pages to find inspiration on what to plant when the weather warms.
-Shop for the seeds, fertilizer, and soil you need in the aisles of your Kifer Rd Garden Center, online, or on our mobile app.
+Plan your garden and landscaping, prepare to fertilize your lawn, and browse The Home Depot nursery to find inspiration on which spring flowers to plant when the weather warms.
+For those without lawns, consider adding artificial grass, an outdoor rug, or a pellet grill to your balcony or patio.
+Shop for the soil, seeds, and fertilizer you need in the aisles of your Kifer Rd Garden Center, online, or on our mobile app.
 Let's get growing together.

 2435 Lafayette St